domProjects/CI-Installer/README.md

 For the .htaccess file, if it exists, the script will not modify the existing one.
 It will be necessary in this case to edit manually (for now ...).

+## TODO
+* Deleting all files after the installation is complete
-Other features will arrive soon ...
+* Other features will arrive soon ...

 ## Demo
 You can see the demo that online at this address: https://demo.domprojects.com/ci-installer/